 Per year the number of babies eligible for phototherapy in Europe is 240.000, in South East Asia is 1.400.000 and US 309.000.
 Beside true family centric care in the hospital, a considerable number of babies Bilihome aims to enable the experience natural care at home.

-Bilihome offers uncompromised bonding with wearable blue light therapy for jaundiced newborn and parents.
-Bilihome is the user driven innovation that enables safe and effective phototherapy treatment at hospitals and home.
-A solution works on the principle of blue light therapy with a high irradiance output, placed in a comfortable smart wearable.
-Newborns will enjoy a gentle and optimal treatment for their jaundice, while parents are easily able to hold the baby, breastfeed and, do diaper change, as they normally would do.
-Allowing freedom to carry the newborn despite treatment, trigger the urge to do the therapy at home.
-For hospitals it brings the opportunity to free up bed space.
+Newborns and their families will enjoy a gentle and optimal treatment for their jaundice, while parents are easily able to hold the baby, breastfeed and, do diaper change, as they normally would do.
+Allowing the freedom to carry the newborn despite treatment, trigger the desire to do the therapy at home.
+Hospitals benefit from the opportunity to free up bed space.
 The certified baby friendly hospital initiative benefits from lowering the burden of performance indicators like exclusive breastfeeding at discharge or therapeutic skin to skin care for preterm babies.
-The new way to apply phototherapy helps nurses to become a coach for the parents to become comfortable with the care even in the hospital.
-This may impact workload and satisfaction with these particular patients.

 Meet the team